FREVA-CLINT/freva/README.md

 ### Creating a dedicated anaconda dev environment
 We recommend using anaconda to install all packages that are needed for development of both backend and web frontend.
-Here we assume that you have a working anaconda version pre-installed on your local computer.
+Here we assume that you have a working anaconda version per-installed on your local computer.
 To install the the dev environment simply use the following command:

 ```